 Metyrapone stimulation test protocols and interpretation will be reviewed here.
 Other tests to evaluate the hypothalamic-pituitary-adrenal axis are discussed separately.
 (See "Evaluation of the response to ACTH in adrenal insufficiency" and "Insulin-induced hypoglycemia test".)

 Metyrapone blocks the conversion of 11-deoxycortisol to cortisol by CYP11B1 (11-beta-hydroxylase, P-450c11), the last step in the synthesis of cortisol, and induces a rapid fall of cortisol and an increase of its immediate precursor 11-deoxycortisol in serum (figure 1 and figure 2).

-Because it is essentially devoid of glucocorticoid activity, 11-deoxycortisol does not inhibit corticotropin (ACTH) secretion.
-Thus, in healthy individuals, the fall in serum cortisol concentrations leads sequentially to decreased negative feedback at hypothalamic and pituitary levels, which increases corticotropin-releasing hormone (CRH) and ACTH secretion and adrenal steroidogenesis; the resultant secretion of cortisol precursors, in particular, 11-deoxycortisol, the substrate of CYP11B1, which can be measured by radioimmunoassay, high-performance liquid chromatography (HPLC), gas chromatography-mass spectrometry (GC-MS), or fast liquid chromatography-tandem mass spectrometry (LC-MS/MS) in blood or its metabolites in urine .
+Because it is essentially devoid of glucocorticoid activity, 11-deoxycortisol does not inhibit adrenocorticotropic hormone (ACTH) secretion.
+Thus, in healthy individuals, the fall in serum cortisol concentrations leads sequentially to decreased negative feedback at hypothalamic and pituitary levels, which increases corticotropin-releasing hormone (CRH) and ACTH secretion and adrenal steroidogenesis; the resultant secretion of cortisol precursors, in particular, 11-deoxycortisol (the substrate of CYP11B1), can be measured by radioimmunoassay, high-performance liquid chromatography (HPLC), gas chromatography-mass spectrometry (GC-MS), or fast liquid chromatography-tandem mass spectrometry (LC-MS/MS) in blood or its metabolites in urine .

 - Fiad TM, Kirby JM, Cunningham SK, McKenna TJ.
 The overnight single-dose metyrapone test is a simple and reliable index of the hypothalamic-pituitary-adrenal axis.
 Clin Endocrinol (Oxf) 1994; 40:603.